 Notes: Perform these practical jokes at your own risk, I am not responsible for the results.
 I would never recommend using any of these tricks then leaving the victim to their own devices.
 You should stay close, hopefully laugh with them, then help them to undo what you did.

 Keyboards and Mice:

-- Remove the ball from the computer's mouse on the older mechanical mice.
-If its the newer optical mice, stick a small piece of tape over the optical sensor.
+- Remove the ball from the computer's mouse on the older mechanical mouse.
+If its the newer optical mouse, stick a small piece of tape over the optical sensor.

 - Unplug the mouse and/or keyboard from the back of the computer.
 If its a wireless keyboard or mouse remove the batteries from the device.

-- Almost every computer is a rat's nest of cables, removing the right cable (power, network, keyboard, etc.) can cause frustration for the computer user.
+- Almost every computer is a rat's nest of cables, removing or unpluging the right cable (power, network, keyboard, etc.) can cause frustration for the computer user.

 - Any good computer user will have a surge suppressor power strip where their computer is plugged into.
-Some of these power strip have a breaker, sometimes they manually allow you to blow the breaker.
+Some of these power strips have a breaker, sometimes they manually allow you to blow the breaker.
 This will basically make the power strip a useless piece of junk until the breaker is reset.
 (Warning: make sure that all the equipment is off before you blow the breaker)

 - This trick will drive the end-user mad, they will try to click on the desktop and believe the computer is frozen when nothing works.
 I have seen people reboot their computer several times before they figured out what is wrong.
 Use with caution, save all the user's work before using this trick.